mku11/Salmon-Vault/javafx/project/README.txt

 Package:
 To package the app build the artifacts from Intellij IDEA.
+Make sure that any library that contains duplicate classes should not be included in the --module-path since they will clash.
+For example jcodec and jcodec.javase libraries should be packaged under the libs folder so they can be included only in the classpath (-cp) and not in the --modules-path.
+Also do not include the salmon-native jars in module path since the name native is invalid for a module, so include the jar under the classpath (-cp) which works fine.

 Native library support:
 If you need to build with AES intrinsics for a different cpu architecture you need to place the native libraries under libs folder.